equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           port: 5000
 ```

-`src` a folder, relative to the repository root, where the component source code and its `Dockerfile` are located to be built within the [Build and deploy](../../guides/build-and-deploy/) workflow of the Radix CI-CD pipeline.
+`src` a folder, relative to the repository root, where the `Dockerfile` for the component is located.
+The Dockerfile is used by the [Build and deploy](../../guides/build-and-deploy/) workflow of the Radix CI-CD pipeline to build a container image for the component.
 By default `src` is `.` - a root of the GitHub repository.

 > When the `image` option is set - `src` option is ignored.